Ciarán Toner: Gainsborough Trinity

 On 13 September 2013, after spending time with Rotherham United as a coach during the 2012–13 season, Conference North side Gainsborough Trinity announced the signing of Toner on a non-contract basis.

 International career

 In 2003, Toner was called up to play for Northern Ireland in two matches for his country, replacing Damien Johnson in a friendly against Italy, and Thomas Doherty in a 0–0 draw with Spain.

 Coaching career

 During the 2012–13 season, Toner took a break from playing football and joined York City as Under 14 coach while studying for his UEFA A Licence qualification.
 The following season he joined League Two side Rotherham United's coaching staff.
 In the summer of 2013 he returned to the playing side of the game with Gainsborough Trinity. whilst continuing his coaching journey with Rotherham.

 Toner held the role of Lead Professional Development Phase coach at Rotherham United until October 2020.

+In November 2023, Toner was appointed manager of FA Women's National League Division One Midlands club Doncaster Rovers Belles.
+He was sacked by the club in April 2025.